KorynDev/PlainEnglish/README.md

 PlainEnglish is a beginner-friendly, imperative programming language where every statement reads as a natural English sentence.
 Source files use the `.ple` extension and contain **only** English words, spaces, commas, and periods — no brackets, braces, operators, or special characters.

+# 🛡️ Naming and Branding

+The name "PlainEnglish" refers to the original project created by Koryn.

+You are free to use, modify, and distribute the code under the MIT License.
+However, you may not use the name "PlainEnglish" for forks, derivatives, or commercial products without permission.

 ---

 ## Quick Start